ericglau/demo-devex/README.md

 ### To Use
 1. Do one of the following:
    a) Perform the steps in the "To Build from Source", then in your pom.xml specify version `3.1.M1-SNAPSHOT` for the liberty-maven-plugin
-OR
+*or*
-   b) In your pom.xml specify version `3.0.M1` for the liberty-maven-plugin, which will use the milestone release from Maven Central e.g.
+   b) In your pom.xml specify version `3.0.M1` for the liberty-maven-plugin, which will use the milestone release from Maven Central
+e.g.
 ```
 <plugin>
     <groupId>net.wasdev.wlp.maven.plugins</groupId>